CBIIT/bento-docs/data-and-modeling/bento-data-model-attributes.md

 ---
 layout: default
-nav_order: 2
+nav_order: 3
 title: Bento TailoRx Model Attributes
 ---

 # Bento TailoRx Model Attributes

-## Conventions - Descriptions for each attribute
-The Bento Core Data Model supports the Bento software framework that has been developed to stand up data sharing platforms for clinical trials and research programs.
-Modern clinical trials and research programs generate large volumes of complex biomedical data types.
-To address this complexity the Bento Core Data model uses a graph structure to model a clinical trial workflow.
-Key trial entities are modelled as node types, while the association between nodes are explicitly modelled as relationship types.
-The Bento Core Data Model has been extended to fit the TAILORx clinical data set.
-The extended model, also called the BENTO_TAILORx data model, comprises of 20 node types and 37 relationship types that are listed in the section BENTO_TAILORx Node Types and Table 1, respectively.
-Both nodes and relationships store data attributes in the form of properties.
-These data attributes are listed in the section BENTO_TAILORx Attribute Types.
-The BENTO_TAILORx graph data model has been implemented in Neo4J, a commercial graph database platform.

-## BENTO_TAILORx Node Types
-1. Institution: An established society, corporation, foundation or other organization founded and united for a specific purpose, e.g. for health-related research; also used to refer to a building or buildings occupied or used by such organization.

-2. Program: A broad framework of goals to be achieved.

-3. Project: Any specifically defined piece of work that is undertaken or attempted to meet a single requirement.

-4. Study: A detailed examination, analysis, or critical inspection of a subject designed to discover facts about it.

-5. Study Subject: A matter or an individual that is observed, analyzed, examined, investigated, experimented upon, or/and treated in the course of a particular study.

-6. Cross Reference Database: A data repository that cross-references a study subject.

-7. Sample: Any material sample taken from a biological entity for testing, diagnostic, propagation, treatment or research purposes, including a sample obtained from a living organism or taken from the biological object after halting of all its life functions.
-Sample can contain one or more components including but not limited to cellular molecules, cells, tissues, organs, body fluids, embryos, and body excretory products.
-The preferred name of this node type in the NCI Metathesaurus is "Biospecimen".

-8. Fraction: A part, a fragment of a whole.

-9. Analyte: The sample or material being subjected to analysis.

-10. Aliquot: Pertaining to a portion of the whole; any one of two or more samples of something, of the same volume or weight.

-11. Laboratory Procedure: Any procedure that involves testing or manipulating a sample of blood, urine, or other body substance in a laboratory setting.

-12. Report: A short textual account; having provided a short account.

-13. File: A set of related records (either written or electronic) kept together.

-14. Demographic Data: Aspects of individuals or groups of individuals in a study, including basic descriptive information like age and sex.

-15. Exposure: The act of subjecting someone or something to an influencing experience.

-16. Family Medical History: A record of a patient's background regarding health and disease events of blood relatives.
-A patient's family medical history may be important in diagnosing existing conditions.

-17. Therapeutic Procedure: An action or administration of therapeutic agents to produce an effect that is intended to alter or stop a pathologic process.

-18. Diagnosis: The investigation, analysis and recognition of the presence and nature of disease, condition, or injury from expressed signs and symptoms; also, the scientific determination of any kind; the concise results of such an investigation.

-19. Follow-up: The process by which information about the health status of an individual is obtained after a study has officially closed; an activity that continues something that has already begun or that repeats something that has already been done.

-20. Stratification Factor: Selected pre-treatment factor(s) by which patients are segregated to assure equal balance of these factors before randomization to the intervention arms of a clinical protocol.

-Relationship	Source	Destination	Multiplicity of_institution	program	institution	many_to_many of_program	project	program	many_to_many
-of_program	study	program	many_to_many
-of_program	study_subject	program	many_to_many
-of_program	laboratory_procedure	program	many_to_many
-cross_referenced_at	study_subject	cross_reference_database	many_to_many
-of_project	study_subject	project	many_to_many
-of_study	study_subject	study	many_to_many
-of_study_subject	sample	study_subject	many_to_one
-of_sample	fraction	sample	many_to_one
-of_fraction	analyte	fraction	many_to_one
-of_analyte	aliquot	analyte	many_to_one
-of_sample	analyte	sample	many_to_one
-processed_by	aliquot	laboratory_procedure	many_to_many
-processed_by	analyte	laboratory_procedure	many_to_many
-processed_by	fraction	laboratory_procedure	many_to_many
-processed_by	sample	laboratory_procedure	many_to_many
-of_sample	report	sample	one_to_one
-of_fraction	report	fraction	one_to_one
-of_analyte	report	analyte	one_to_one
-of_aliquot	report	aliquot	one_to_one
-of_laboratory_procedure	report	laboratory_procedure	one_to_one
-of_study_subject	demographic_data	study_subject	one_to_one
-of_study_subject	exposure	study_subject	one_to_one
-of_study_subject	family_medical_history	study_subject	one_to_one
-of_study_subject	file	study_subject	many_to_one
-of_sample	file	sample	many_to_one
-of_laboratory_procedure	file	laboratory_procedure	many_to_one
-of_study	file	study	many_to_one
-of_project	file	project	many_to_one
-of_program	file	program	many_to_one
-of_diagnosis	file	diagnosis	many_to_one
-of_diagnosis	therapeutic_procedure	diagnosis	many_to_one
-of_diagnosis	follow_up	diagnosis	many_to_one
-of_study_subject	diagnosis	study_subject	many_to_one
-of_study_subject	stratification_factor	study_subject	one_to_one
-of_study_subject	follow_up	study_subject	many_to_one

-Table 1.
-Relationships among BENTO_TAILORx node types.
-Listed are relationships that connect node types in the BENTO_TAILORx conceptual data model, the source and destination nodes for each relationship, and the multiplicity of each relationship.

-Document Conventions
+## Document Conventions
 Descriptors for each attribute:
-a.
-Attribute Name: name of the attribute
+a. **Attribute Name**: name of the attribute
-b.
-Definition: a concise description of the attribute.
+b. **Definition**: a concise description of the attribute.
 Attribute definitions have been developed by the BENTO_TAILORx data team and are specific to the BENTO_TAILORx data model.
-c.
-Attribute Of Node/Relationship: the parent node or relationship type of attribute.
+c. **Attribute Of Node/Relationship**: the parent node or relationship type of attribute.
-d.
-Required: a true/false label that indicates if attribute is a required field for data submitters.
+d. **Required**: a true/false label that indicates if attribute is a required field for data submitters.
-e.
-Type: the data type of the attribute (string, integer, number, boolean).
+e. **Type**: the data type of the attribute (string, integer, number, boolean).
-f.
-Constraints: rules enforced on attribute values.
+f. **Constraints**: rules enforced on attribute values.
-g.
-Enumeration: If applicable, the list of possible values for the attribute.
+g. **Enumeration**: If applicable, the list of possible values for the attribute.

-BENTO_TAILORx Model Attributes:
+## Attributes

 Attribute Name: institution_id
 Description: A unique id assigned by the data commons to the institution.